netdata/netdata/packaging/installer/methods/packages.md

 sidebar_position: 20
 -->

-# Installing Netdata using native DEB or RPM packages.
+# Install Netdata using native DEB/RPM packages.

 For most common Linux distributions that use either DEB or RPM packages, Netdata provides pre-built native packages for current releases in-line with